spectrocloud/librarium/docs/docs-content/clusters/edge/edge-configuration/installer-reference.md

 You can configure users during any cloud-init stage.
 However, we strongly recommend that you use the `initramfs` stage to configure users, because this is the earlist cloud-init stage.
-If you need to debug the Edge host in the event it is unabled to progress past a certain stage, you will be able to establish an SSH connection into the Edge host because the users are already there.
+If you need to debug the Edge host in the event it is unable to progress past a certain stage, you will be able to establish an SSH connection into the Edge host because the users are already there.
 On the other hand, if you configure users at a later stage and your Edge host is not able to progress to that stage during installation, you will not be able to access your Edge host because there are no users.